jamf/Notifier/README.md

 # How it works

 # Rebranding
-If you find the Notifier logo to garish &/or want to rename the notifications as they show in Notification Centre, then you can follow the below rebrand guidelines.
+If you find the Notifier logo to garish &/or want to rename the notifications as they show in Notification Center, then you can follow the below rebrand guidelines.

 `NOTE: It's likely that these will change regularly, PR's accepted to correct &/or clarify any of the below or any or this README.`